ahmad-ibra/k8s-oidc-rbac/README.md

 Purpose is to test out RBAC with a OIDC provider.

-The `/kind` directory shows how to setup the cluster.

 The `/oath-server` directory contains a go server that handles the OAUTH hanshake with Okta in lue of a frontend

 The `/pod-service` directory contains a go server that will run in a kind cluster and is used to create, get, and list pods in a cluster.